jarig/suton/README.md

 - :heavy_check_mark: TonControl deployment
 - :heavy_check_mark: TonControl can track for validator health and its sync status
 - **=== We are here ===**
+- :clock1: TonControl automates participation in elections
 - :clock1: TonLibs are moved to own project and re-usable for other needs
-- :clock1: TonControl automates participation in elections
+- :clock1: Extendable TonControl with own secret-managers
 - :clock1: TonControl reports telemetry via LogStash using TCP protocol
-- :clock1: LogStash analyzing tonvalidator logs
+- :clock1: LogStash publishing parsed tonvalidator logs
 - :clock1: TonControl can send notifications to service-bus
 - :clock1: TonControl can be controlled via service-bus messages
+- :clock1: Extendable TonControl with own service-bus message processors

 # Usage

 ## Prerequisite
 - Generate secret seed for work-chain `-1` (validators) using `tonoscli` utility as described in the [Ton Dev doc](https://docs.ton.dev/86757ecb2/p/94921e-multisignature-wallet-management-in-tonos-cli)
-- Install Docker (no need to enable Hyper-V on windows, but requires docker CLI utilities, `docker-compose` in particular)
+- Install Docker on your machine (no need to enable Hyper-V on windows, but requires docker CLI utilities, `docker-compose` in particular)
+- Install Docker-daemon on remote machine (validator), for example [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)
-- For setup phase make your server accessible via SSH by root via ssh-keys (or grant root perms for some account you are going to use)
+- For setup phase make your server accessible via SSH by root via ssh-keys (or grant root perms for some account you are going to use).
   Remove this ssh access once setup is finished (or revoke root perms for the account used).
-  Root access will be required by Docker, so that it would be able to connect to remote Docker daemon and run images.
+  *Root access will be required by Docker, so that it would be able to connect to remote Docker daemon and build/run images.*
 - Prepare you validator machine which should have dedicated place for Ton work-dir (500GB-1TB SSD), and work-dir for ton-controller (no special requirements).
 - Optional: generate RSA keys, place private key to `<ton-controller-work-dir/keys>`.
   Encrypt your wallet seed with public key and convert to base64 format.